AionNext/BizCod/Programming Guide/Logic.md

 - repetition instruction
 - procedure invocation instructions

+and the following statements
+- conditional statement
+- evaluation statement
+- switch statement
+-
 # Assignment instruction

 Assignment instruction assigns value to a variable or property.
 There are two forms that can be used, being either: